-- Liability in respect of share options to investors:
+- Liability in respect of options to investors:

-The liability in respect of share options to investors is a financial instrument presented at fair value through profit or loss.
-There is uncertainty regarding the Company's management estimates as to the probability of certain scenarios that were used to compute the derivative to occur.
+The liability in respect of options to investors is a financial instrument presented at fair value through profit or loss.

 - Determining the fair value of share-based payment transactions:

 The fair value of share-based payment transactions is determined upon initial recognition by an acceptable option pricing model.
 The model is based on share price and exercise price and assumptions regarding expected volatility, life of share option, dividend and risk-free interest rate.